apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    Not compatible with: Any option not compatible with ``tr-in`` or ``tr-out``.

 tr-in
    Inbound transparent.
 The proxy port will accept connections to any IP address on the port.
 To have IPv6 inbound transparent you must use this and the ``ipv6`` option.
-This overrides :ts:cv:`proxy.local.incoming_ip_to_bind` for this port.
+This overrides :ts:cv:`proxy.config.incoming_ip_to_bind` for this port.

    Not compatible with: ``ip-in``, ``blind``

 tr-out
    Outbound transparent.
 If ATS connects to an origin server for a transaction on this port, it will use the client's address as its local address.
-This overrides :ts:cv:`proxy.local.outgoing_ip_to_bind` for this port.
+This overrides :ts:cv:`proxy.config.outgoing_ip_to_bind` for this port.

    Not compatible with: ``ip-out``, ``ip-resolve``